How to use the sport & PE premium in Stivichall, West Midlands

 3 tips about: Sports Premium Funding 2021 across Stivichall

 As part of the Government’s policy to enhance the provision of athletics and sport in primary schools, additional funding has actually been designated to all schools through the PE and Sport Grant.
-This allotment of 19,614 is based on overall student numbers.
-To check out a summary, and a comprehensive report, of our Sports Premium funding for 2018-19 just click on the links listed below!.
+This allocation of 19,614 is based on overall student numbers.
+To check out a summary, and a comprehensive report, of our Sports Premium funding for 2018-19 just click on the links below!.

-Sports Premium (St. Mary’s Sport Premium Report – listed below) Sport Premium The school receives additional funding to enhance the provision of PE and sport.
+Sports Premium (St. Mary’s Sport Premium Report – below) Sport Premium The school receives additional funding to enhance the provision of PE and sport.
 The 4 objectives of the Primary PE and Sport Premium funding are: To enhance the quality of existing PE teaching through continuing professional knowing in PE for generalists, so that all primary pupils enhance their health, abilities and physical literacy, and have broader direct exposure to a variety of sports.

 To increase the quality of initial teacher training in PE and sport.
-To promote PE specialisation in primary level workforce Schools understand and value the benefits of high quality PE and sport, including its use as a tool for entire school enhancement.
+To promote PE specialisation in primary level workforce Schools understand and value the benefits of high quality PE and sport, including its usage as a tool for entire school enhancement.

 3 tips about: Sports Premium Funding 2021 for West Midlands